-5.2 Why this Template?
+4.1.2 Why this Generator?

-So, why would one opt for this Template, instead of the many ones available online?
+So, why would one opt for this Python Generator?

 It is easy to use, allowing the generation of a completely fresh new Python Package Project, though a cli.
-You can immediately have a ci infrastructure and multiple platform-agnostic shell commands working out-of-the-box, so you can focus on developing your business logic and your test cases
+You can immediately have a ci infrastructure and multiple platform-agnostic shell commands working out-of-the-box, so you can focus on developing your business logic and your test cases.

-- It allows scaffolding new projects with a Test Suite included, designed to run Test Cases in parallel (across multiple cpu's) for speed. - New Projects come with a CI pipeline, that triggers every time code is pushed on the remote. - The pipeline hosts a Test Workflow (on Github Actions), designed to stress-test your package on multiple environments: Each environment differs from the others in terms of the combined python versions operating system and package installation methods
+- It allows scaffolding new projects with a Test Suite included, designed to run Test Cases in parallel (across multiple cpu's) for speed. - New Projects come with a CI pipeline, that triggers every time code is pushed on the remote. - Supports generating projects suited for developing a library (module), a cli (module+cli) or a pytest plugin. - The pipeline hosts a Test Workflow on Github Actions CI, designed to stress-test your package. - Generates a job matrix that spawns parallel CI jobs based on factors:: python versions operating system and package installation methods - Extensively tested and built on established software, such as cookiecutter and jinja2.